ucsb-cs8-m18/ucsb-cs8-m18.github.io/_info/syllabus.md

 * Collaboration is only permitted when specifically allowed for—otherwise, you must do your own work.
    * On most homework assignments  you may collaborate with at most one other person (who must be named).
 * Attendance is required at all lectures and labs (discussion sections)
-   * <strong>You</strong>, yourself, must hand in your own homework in class.
-You may not turn in homework on behalf of another student, or ask someone else to turn in yours.
+   * You may not turn in homework on behalf of another student, or ask someone else to turn in yours.
    * I recognize that some absences (e.g. minor illnesses, mishaps, etc.) are unavoidable.
 Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we just drop the lowest grade from everyone's homework grades.
 In this way, absenses (or failure to turn in homework) does not unduly penalize your grade unless it becomes excessive.

 You may NOT:

-* Turn in homework on a day other than when it is due (early or late)
 * Have someone else turn in your homework for you (that will be considered academic dishonesty).
 * Leave homework in a mailbox or slide it under a door
 * Drop it off with the instructor to be graded later.